Take Your Chance (album)

 Take Your Chance is the debut studio album by German recording artist Alexander Klaws.
-It was released by Sony BMG on Hansa Records on 8 April 2003 in German-speaking Europe, following his win of the debut season of Deutschland sucht den Superstar in 2003.
+It was released by Sony BMG on Hansa Records on 8 April 2003 in German-speaking Europe, following Klaws's victory on the debut season of Deutschland sucht den Superstar, the German spin-off from the British show Pop Idol, in 2003.
+Composition and production were largely overseen by musiican Dieter Bohlen, a judge on the show.
+In addition to Bohlen's original material, the album includes a cover of American singer Michael Sembello's "Maniac" (1983), which Klaws had performed on DSDS.